rkdune/interp-monitoring/README.md

 - Settings persist throughout the conversation until changed
 - Type 'exit' or 'quit' to end the session
-- Your current settings after each response
+- Your current settings are displayed after each response